-Regarding Muslim women decontamination can be difficult since undressing in public is forbidden in terms of religion.
+The decontamination of Muslim women could be difficult since undressing in public is forbidden in terms of religion.
 There are three recommendations for action:

 - You can refer to the central legal principle of Islam "emergency breaks command": In emergencies, actions are allowed, that are otherwise not allowed; - Get the support and the permission to disrobe by the male escorts of the Muslim women (Preferably a respect person of the family or the group (e.g. the family elder); - If possible, ensure that one religious respect person (imam) in the prohibited area (outside the decontamination area) becomes involved by the local psychosocial helpers.